lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   Depending on the mode and Profile, W may carry the full window number, or just the least significant bit or any other partial representation of the window number.

 * Message Integrity Check (MIC).
   This field is optional.
-If present, it only appears in the All-1 SCHC Fragments and in the All-1 ACK REQ.
+If present, it only appears in the All-1 SCHC Fragments.
   If present, its size MUST be at least an L2 Word.
   If the MIC is present, the sender MUST compute it over the complete SCHC Packet and the potential padding bits of the last SCHC Fragment.